 Over-the-counter medication containing the active ingredient acetaminophen can help provide relief for pain caused by tissue damage — including back pain and osteoarthritis.
 Unlike nonsteroidal anti-inflammatory drugs (NSAID), medications with acetaminophen are “first-line” pain relievers and should be layered with other options.

 While these medications provide some relief, they are nowhere near as effective as opioids by themselves.
 That’s why the biggest risk with these medications is that if too much acetaminophen is taken, it can cause liver damage — especially to those who drink heavily or already have liver disease.

-Another non-opioid medication options are NSAIDs — such as ibuprofen.
-You can receive many options over-the-counter or through a prescription.
+Another non-opioid medication option is NSAIDs — such as ibuprofen.
+You can receive many options over the counter or through a prescription.
 They are mostly used for soft tissue injuries — including strains, sprains, and headaches — but can also be used for arthritis.
 NSAIDs are great for mild to moderate pain.
 Nonsteroidal anti-inflammatory drugs can be taken with acetaminophen for additional pain relief, but the more painkillers you take, the more your risk of organ damage increases — including other side effects.

 2. Orthopedic Pain Alternatives

 While drugs and medications can help mask the pain, orthopedic alternatives like physical therapy and surgery may be more effective for targeting the source.
 A physical therapist or physician creates a specific treatment plan to address your pain and help improve your ability to function.
 These treatment plans may include stretching routines, ultrasounds, or even minimally invasive surgery.